mohcenaouadj/mohcenaouadj/README.md

 - 🌱 I’m currently working as AI freelance engineer.
 - 👯 I’m looking to collaborate on Image, Speech & NLP projects :star:
 - 💬 I have a strong knowledge in maths, statitics \& probalities, ask me if you need help
-- 📫 How to reach me: mohcen.aouadj@g.enp.edu.dz
+- 📫 How to reach me: pro.mohcen.aouadj@gmail.com
 - ⚡ Fun fact: I wish I was on SNL show :laughing:

 ### Main Tools